-Beverages must be in covered containers.
+Beverages may be consumed in the library in covered containers.
 Food must be eaten outdoors or in designated areas, except as part of a library sponsored program or pre-approved event in a meeting room.

 Furniture may not be moved without permission from library staff.
 Heads, legs, and feet must be kept off of tables and chairs.

 Violators of this policy may be subject to exclusion from library buildings and grounds and may lose library privileges.
 Violations of law will be referred to local law enforcement when necessary and criminal behavior will be prosecuted under the law.